Janakinath Bose

-Janakinath Bose (Bengali: জানকীনাথ বসু) (also Janaki Nath Bose; 28 May 1860 – 2 December 1934) was an Indian lawyer and advocate, who was the father of Indian independence leader Subhas Chandra Bose.
-He is also the father of barrister Sarat Chandra Bose.
+Janakinath Bose (also Janaki Nath Bose; 28 May 1860 – 2 December 1934) was an Indian lawyer and advocate, who was the father of Indian independence leader Subhas Chandra Bose and barrister Sarat Chandra Bose.

 Early life

 Bose was born in the village of Kodalia on 28 May 1860, fourth son of Haranath Bose, of the Kulin Kayastha Bose family of Mahinagar (the present-day South 24 Parganas district).
 Although the Bose family were traditionally adherents of Shaktism, Haranath Bose was a devout follower of Vaishnavism.
 The gate of the house still stands bearing this name.
 Although the Bose family of Mahinagar can traces its lineage back to Gopinath Bose who was given the title Purandar Khan by Sultan Hussain Shah, by the time of his birth it had been reduced to modest means.
 Janaki Nath passed the Entrance examination in December 1877 from Albert School, Kolkata.

 Education

 He passed his matriculation examination from the Albert School and was subsequently educated at the Scottish Church College, and at the Ravenshaw College, from where he graduated.
 Subsequently, he studied law at the University of Calcutta.

 A schoolmate at this time was the legendary chemist-cum-industrialist Acharya Prafulla Chandra Ray, who as a Professor taught his sons at Presidency College.
 Janaki Nath attended St. Xavier’s College Calcutta for six months and then joined the General Assembly Institution, now the Scottish Church College.
 He then moved with his elder half-brother Debendra Nath to Cuttack and joined the Ravenshaw College in August 1879.
 Passing the FA examination in first division and he earned a scholarship of Rs 20 per month, a princely sum in those days.

 He continued his studies there for the B A degree in 1882.
 He passed the B. L. degree from the Metropolitan Institution in early 1884.
 During this time he came into close contact with prominent personalities of the Brahmo Samaj such as Brahmanand Keshav Chandra Sen, his brother Krishna Bihari Sen and Umesh Chandra Dutt.
 In between he served as a lecturer at Albert College in 1883, of which Krishna Behari Sen was then Rector.
 For about nine months in 1884 he was headmaster at Joynagar Institution.